HBO extends Universal deal, keeping films from Netflix

 LOS ANGELES Home Box Office said Sunday it extended its deal with Universal Pictures for the rights to the studio's movies through 2022, allowing HBO to keep them away from video-streaming rival Netflix, which is aiming to compete with HBO, Showtime and TV outlets.

-Further details of the agreement were not provided by HBO, a unit of Time Warner, or by Comcast's Universal studio.
+Further details of the agreement were not provided by HBO, a unit of Time Warner (TWX.N), or by Comcast's (CMCSA.O) Universal studio.

-Moves by Netflix Inc, which offers subscription video streaming and DVD rentals, to offer original programming and newer movies put it into closer competition with HBO and similar premium TV channels.
+Moves by Netflix Inc (NFLX.O), which offers subscription video streaming and DVD rentals, to offer original programming and newer movies put it into closer competition with HBO and similar premium TV channels.

 Universal's agreement with HBO was set to expire in 2015, fueling speculation among Hollywood executives that Netflix would also target the studio that produced this year's breakout hits "Ted" and "Les Miserables."